 Moreover, males spread urine on their tails and hind legs, producing a potent scent that appeals to potential mates.
 After a male successfully courts a female camel, the couple embarks on the protracted reproductive process.

 Female camels have a gestation period lasting between 12 and 14 months, culminating in the birth of a single calf.
 Baby camels are generally born in the spring or early summer.
-Furthermore, these newborn camels come out with open eyes and demonstrate remarkable ability by standing and walking within mere hours of their birth.
+Furthermore, a baby camel emerges with open eyes and demonstrates remarkable ability by standing and walking within mere hours of birth.

 Camel milk, although less popular than cow's milk, has a unique nutritional profile that sets it apart from its bovine counterpart.
 It's lower in fat, making it a healthier option for those watching their fat intake4.
 Furthermore, camel milk offers a wealth of essential vitamins and minerals like vitamin C, calcium, and iron, delivering numerous health benefits.